Gum Graft Case Study: Jim

 When Erin came into the practice she was ready to change her smile.
 She wanted whiter, larger and more attractive teeth and wanted to show less gum.

-Cosmetic gum surgery was done to reduce the amount of gum that shows and her restorative dentist placed porcelain veneers.
+Crown lengthening was done to reduce the amount of gum that shows and her restorative dentist placed porcelain veneers.
 Erin now loves her smile.
 Life is just too short not to smile.

 Gummy Smile Case Study: Becky